Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 By the way, why can't we celebrate Boxing Day?

-I said just before I went uh uh away on Christmas Eve, I mentioned Boxing Day and then said, Oh, that's totally un-American, we don't observe Boxing Day here in America and all the rest of it.
+I said just before I went away on Christmas Eve, I mentioned Boxing Day and then said, oh, that's totally un-American.

-If we observe Cinco de Mayo, because we want to be nice to all the Mexican immigrants, why can't we observe Boxing Day in order to be nice to all the English and Canadian and Australian and Scottish and New Zealand and Bermudan, etc., etc., etc.
+If we observe Cinco de Mayo because we want to be nice to all the Mexican immigrants, why can't we observe Boxing Day in order to be nice to all the English and Canadian and Australian and Scottish and New Zealand and Bermudan, etc., etc., etc., residents?

-All I'm saying is uh why do we have Cinco de Mayo, but we're not allowed to have Boxing Day?
+All I'm saying is, why do we have Cinco de Mayo, but we're not allowed to have Boxing Day?

-I'm just asking the I'm just asking the big important questions, uh questions here.
+And I'm just asking the big important questions, questions here.

 Is that correct?

-He's probably, you know, that's that's uh that that cat uh Alley Cat song is probably Allie's favourite cat sog of the whole cat sog.
+He's probably, you know, that cat Alley Cat song is probably Allie's favorite cat song of the whole cat song.

-Do you think do you think Allie could be persuaded to give us a quote for the next edition of the CD?
+Do you think Allie could be persuaded to give us a quote for the next edition of the CD?

-I don't know, I think Allie's Allie's taken Allie's taken it off the player and just held it against the wall.
+I think Allie's taken it off the player and just held it against the wall.

 I shouldn't have tried it.

-Rush's cat likes me at my cat's Christmas album, which is called uh called Feline Groovia.
+Anyway, Allie, Rush's cat likes me and my cat's Christmas album, which is called Feli and Groovy.

-That is uh that is heartening to hear in these uh in these difficult times.
+That is heartening to hear in these difficult times.

-Uh this was a sad story to me, because this is again I think this partly explains the Trump phenomenon.
+This was a sad story to me because this is, again, I think this partly explains the Trump phenomenon.

-The Oregon bakery owners who uh denied service to a same sex couple who wanted a same sex wedding cake, have paid the hundred and thirty five thousand dollars in state ordered damages after refusing to do so for nearly six months.
+The Oregon bakery owners who denied service to a same-sex couple who wanted a same-sex wedding cake have paid the $135,000 in state-ordered damages after refusing to do so for nearly six months.

-Uh this is some like Bureau of Labour Human Rights Commission.
+This is some like Bureau of Labor, Human Rights Commission.

-The Oregon Bureau of Lab Labour, which fined sweet cakes by Melissa, the name of this Oregon bakery, it finds sweet cakes by Melissa, uh a hundred and thirty-five thousand dollars for refusing on religious grounds to make a wedding cake for Laurel and Rachel Bowman Cryer.
+The Oregon Bureau of Labor, which fined sweetcakes by Melissa, the name of this Oregon bakery, it fines sweetcakes by Melissa, $135,000 for refusing on religious grounds to make a wedding cake for Laurel and Rachel Bowman Cryer.

-Uh and uh this is all this is gonna be now.
+And this is all this is going to be now.

-We see it in uh New York City has just passed this thing.
+We see it in New York City has just passed this thing.

-If if you misgender someone, uh if a transitioning transgendering person comes into your restaurant and says, uh, oh, by the way, could you tell me where the bathroom is, and you misgender them bathroom wise and send them to the wrong one, you can be fined a quarter million dollars under the new uh so-called human rights so-called commission in New York City.
+And you misgender them bathroom-wise and send them to the wrong one, you're going to be fined a quarter million dollars under the new so-called human rights so-called commission in New York City.

 Again, this is the administrative state just doing this.